Tackling engine idling

 Southwark and 30 other London Boroughs are taking part in Idling Action London.

-Idling Action London has a website where you can find more information.
+Idling action london (PDF, 2.8mb) has a website where you can find more information.